 I saved this for last because you don’t have to do this before the baby comes, but if you’re going to return to work, you’ll need a child care provider.
 If you need a daycare or montessori school, it’s best to find them before your baby arrives.
 I recommend this for two reasons, (1) they fill up fast and may have a wait list when you’re ready to enroll and (2) you don’t want to be worried about finding a facility when you’ve got a newborn to care for.

-Please let me know in the comments if you have any questions.
-If you found this post helpful, please share it on social media, hopefully it can help someone you know.
+I hope you found this post helpful, if so please share it on social media.
+Hopefully it can help someone else as well